rhoalene28/Reseller-s-List/README.md

 ,'type','tax','year','active'.
 Error:
 Ive encounterex some error since Codeigniter 4 is a beta.
 I think the error in styling has a connection with it.
-I used an Inline Styling since the css or external styling is not working.
+I used an Inline Styling.